jonaslanzlinger/software-city-project/week-2-README.md

 ### Week 2
-In week 2 I focused on formulating my own personal requirements for an ideal visualization tool in the context of software structure and biometric data about that software.
+Week 2 focuses on formulating my own personal requirements for an ideal visualization tool in the context of software structure and biometric data about a specific software system.

 ___

 ### What I have done in this week’s iteration
-* General decisions on project considerations, e.g. what static code analyzing tools should be used, etc.
-* Defined my own requirements for the software city project
+* Defined my own requirements for the software city project.
+* General decisions on project considerations:
+ * what static code analyzing tools should be used.
+ * what visualization software should be used.
-* Completed a first prototype of software city visualization tool
+* Completed a first prototype of software city visualization tool.

 ___

 ### General issues
-I assume since the project name is about “Software Cities”, the task is about finding a way to visualize data in a software city format.
+I assume since the project name is about “software cities”, the task is about finding a way to visualize data in a software city format.

 After talking to Thierry, I found out that we don’t want to only use Software Cities as a visualization technique for the project.
-There are various different types of software visualization:
+There are various different types of software visualization that could be used in this project:
 * Paper Documents: 2D, poor navigation, static
 * White board: 2D, static
 * The Desktop Display: High resolution but limited display area, 2D+ (for the most part).